Irynavb/CleverTalks/README.md

 # CleverTalks

-iOS Swift application to share ideas chatting
+iOS Swift application to share ideas chatting, written in Swift and Firebase